Sarojini Sahoo

 Sarojini Sahoo (born 4 January 1956) is an Indian feminist writer, a columnist in The New Indian Express and an associate editor of Chennai-based English magazine Indian AGE.
-She has been enlisted among 25 Exceptional Women of India by Kindle Magazine of Kolkata. and is an Odisha Sahitya Academy Award winner.
+She is listed as one of the 25 Exceptional Women of India by Kindle Magazine of Kolkata in 2010, and is an Odisha Sahitya Academy Award winner.

 Life

 Born in the small town of Dhenkanal in Odisha (India), Sahoo earned her MA and PhD degrees in Odia Literature and a Bachelor of Law from Utkal University.
 She now teaches at a degree college in Belpahar, Jharsuguda, Odisha.

 She is the second daughter of Ishwar Chandra Sahoo and the late Nalini Devi and is married to Jagadish Mohanty, a veteran writer of Odisha.
 She has a son and a daughter.